-Only a year after the eruption of Eyjafjallajokull caused travel chaos for millions of passengers, this month, a second volcanic ash cloud cancelled over 200 flights over Northern Europe.
+Only a year after the eruption of Eyjafjallajokull caused travel chaos for millions of passengers, this month, a second volcanic ash cloud canceled over 200 flights over Northern Europe.
 Fortunately, it was not as serious as first thought.
 Can travel disruption motivate us to build a real multimodal travel network?

-When this year's volcanic eruption happened, cancelled flights forced passengers to seek for alternative transport modes.
+When this year's volcanic eruption happened, canceled flights forced passengers to seek for alternative transport modes.
 The one exception was in Berlin, where Lufthansa offered passengers the possibility to exchange their tickets for rail vouchers.
 This was possible, thanks to Lufthansa's interlining agreement with Deutsche Bahn.
 Making it easier for passengers to book their travel using multiple providers.

 Such agreements should be an example for the whole travel industry.
 Innovation in technology has the potential to streamline travel brand's services, offering a seamless travel experience.